accelazh/accelazh.github.io/_posts/2016-05-17-A-Summary-Of-Openstack-Austin-Summit.md

 // TODO WIP

-Summary of the overall summit:
+To give a summary of Openstack Austin Summit:

 An interesting thing is that super user/developer companies have basically occupied all presentation slots on the Summit.
 In the [maillist](http://lists.openstack.org/pipermail/community/2016-May/001503.html) someone even proposed to remove voting process of speaker proposals.

-There is no much progress about Cinder.
-Manila becomes maturer (and more exposure) now.
-CephFS is finally production-ready now ([Jewell version](http://thenewstack.io/converging-storage-cephfs-now-production-ready/)).

-Multi-site openstack is clearly receiving increasing focus.
-New projects, such as [Kingbird](https://wiki.openstack.org/wiki/Kingbird) emerge.

-Ceph Jewel release is remarkable, with CephFS production-ready, RDB mirror (for journal replication) available.
+There is no much progress on Cinder.
+Manila becomes mature (and gets more exposure) now.
+Multi-site openstack is receiving increasing focus.
+Ceph [Jewel](http://ceph.com/releases/v10-2-0-jewel-released/) release is remarkable, with CephFS [production ready](http://thenewstack.io/converging-storage-cephfs-now-production-ready/), [RDB mirror](http://docs.ceph.com/docs/master/rbd/rbd-mirroring/) (for journal replication) available.
 NVM/SSD technologies are game-changing.
+DPDK are quickly getting adopted.
+IoT are hot sparkling.
+Mirantis is gaining increasing weight in community.
+Besides, this Summit has a new [Superuser TV](https://www.youtube.com/results?search_query=superuser+tv&page=1) series.

-Other interesting new projects I met: [Romana](http://romana.io/try_romana/openstack/) for network and security automation.
+Interesting new projects I met: [Romana](http://romana.io/try_romana/openstack/) for network and security automation, [Kingbird](https://wiki.openstack.org/wiki/Kingbird) for multi-site services.
+[Nation](https://www.youtube.com/watch?v=lddtWUP_IKQ) for compute node HA.

 ## How to Select Videos to Watch